AccelerateNetworks/PagingServer/README.rst

       apt-get install --no-install-recommends jackd1

-    Note ``--no-install-recommends`` flag, which should prevent Debian from installing "recommended" GUI packages and X11 server for these.
+    Note the ``--no-install-recommends`` flag, which should prevent Debian from installing "recommended" GUI packages and X11 server for these.
     None of them are needed or helpful, hence that option here.